jamiegclarke/jamiegclarke/README.md

 ### Hi ⭐️

 I'm Jamie (he/him), an Artifical Intelligence Master's student at [Cardiff University](https://www.cardiff.ac.uk/computer-science/) 👨🏻‍💻.
 I recently graduated from Cardiff Univesity with a first class honours BSc in Computer Science.
 Ahead of my Master's I am learning, creating and developing my portfolio.
 I am trying to program cleaner and neater code using the skills that I have learned throughout my degree.
-Here I share the code for my coursework, projects and practice 💻
+Here, I share the code for my coursework, projects and practice 💻

 I program mostly in python, java and swift but are experimenting and learning in different languages and disiplines of software.
-I am to advice on how to improve and create better code 🪐
+I am looking for advice on how to improve and create better code 🪐

 Contact me on 🌐: